rpaashwaq/interview-questions/java/Java8_Features.md

 e.g., Runnable, Callable, Comparator

 what are functional interfaces of java 8?

 1. Function
 2. Predicate
 3. Consumer
 4. Supplier

 what is Lambda expression?

-it express instances of functional interfaces, in other words it peovides a clear and concise way to represent method of a functional using a expression.
+it express instances of functional interfaces, in other words it provides a clear and concise way to represent method of a functional using a expression.